FOOD SERVICE

 To receive a permit, an applicant must:

-Note: Training providers submit certificate documentation directly to the health department.
+Important: Training providers submit certificate documentation directly to the health department.
 Once received, a food handler card is mailed to the address provided during registration.

 IN-PERSON CLASS ($25)